What is SAML-based Single Sign On (SSO)?

 - Next to the role, select Options > Edit Permissions from the dropdown menu

 - Ensure that the Send GoVideo Invite toggle is switched to ON

 - In your IdP, assign any users that you wish to invite to GoVideo to the role with the Send GoVideo Invite permission enabled.

-Note: When a user assigned to this role logs into the Vidyard platform through SSO, they will receive an invitation to GoVideo from their administrator.
+Note: When a user assigned to this role logs into the Vidyard platform through SSO, they will receive an invitation to GoVideo Enterprise.